SakibFakir69/40-day-JavaScript-challenges/1-day/README.md

 ``
-JavaScript is a scripting langauge and javascript is a single tread langauge .
-We can implement activity website in javascript .
-Javascript is most popular in website development.
-Most javascript used langauage is #React.js is libary built on javascript and most popular fullstack frame work in js is Next.js based on React . javascript use v8 engine
+JavaScript is a scripting language and it is single-threaded.
+It is widely used to build interactive websites.
+JavaScript is the most popular language in web development.
+One of the most used JavaScript libraries is React.js, which is used to build user interfaces.
+The most popular full-stack framework based on React is Next.js.
+JavaScript runs on the V8 engine, which is developed by Google.
 ``